Publisher: ARARI

 BNJAR 2024 | 5(1)

-Evaluation of smoke treatments for the ripening of banana (Musa spp.) at Metema district, Northwestern Ethiopia
+Evaluation of Smoke Treatments for the Ripening of Banana (Musa spp.) at Metema District, Northwestern Ethiopia

-Gondar Agricultural Research Center, P.O.Box 1337 Gondar- Ethiopia
+1 Gondar Agricultural Research Center, P.O.
+Box 1337 Gondar- Ethiopia

 Keywords: Banana ripening, Color change, Ethylene gas, and Kerosene smoke